 When FlyingWindows reaches 200 Chic Points, he will be in the Style Council!

-I think a better question is: How do you feel about the reinforcement for such a body type in the modeling industry?posted 11 months ago
+I think a better question is: How do you feel about the reinforcement for such a body type in the modeling industry?posted about 1 year ago

-Well, to be perfectly honest, and it is probably not PC, and it promotes what Idi Amin says reinforces an unhealthy and unrealistic body type, but OMG, I wish i looked like one of them!!posted 11 months ago
+Well, to be perfectly honest, and it is probably not PC, and it promotes what Idi Amin says reinforces an unhealthy and unrealistic body type, but OMG, I wish i looked like one of them!!posted about 1 year ago

 Yeah I think it’s great that you don’t hire people who are unheathly, it’s helping the models and society.